 Muscle weakness and coordination problems can contribute to a number of complications either during childhood or later in life.
 Developing health issues may include the following:

 - Eye muscle imbalance—may affect visual fixation and tracking.

 - Lung disease and breathing disorders

 - Neurological conditions—people with cerebral palsy are likely to develop movement disorders or worsened neurological symptoms over time.

 - Osteoarthritis—muscle spasticity may lead to the early onset of painful degenerative bone diseases

 - Mental health conditions—the challenges of coping with disabilities may contribute to depression.

-If your family has been through the trauma of cerebral palsy birth injury and suspect medical malpractice, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding cerebral palsy birth injury.
+If your family has been through the trauma of a birth injury and suspect medical malpractice, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Ohio cerebral palsy birth injury lawsuits.